-The employer must conduct the diligence requested by the employee, unless the employer finds them to be impertinent and manifestly delaying.
-In this case, the employer must justify thoroughly the non-execution of the employee's requested diligence.
+The employer must conduct the diligences requested by the employee, unless the employer finds them to be impertinent and manifestly delaying.
+In this case, the employer must fundament thoroughly the non-execution of the employee's requested diligences.

-Once the evidence diligence is concluded, the employer must present the disciplinary procedure's file to the employees' representative, if existent, and they can present, within five working days, their opinion.
+Once the evidence diligences are concluded, the employer must present the disciplinary procedure's file to the employees' representative structure, if existent, and this structure can present, within five working days, their opinion.

-After concluding the evidence diligence and receiving the representative's opinion, the employer has 30 days to issue the final decision, which must be made in writing and have thorough justification.
+After concluding the evidence diligences and receiving the aforementioned opinion, the employer has 30 days to issue the final decision, which must be made in writing and have thorough justification.